 Here’s How to Make the Fusion Styler Work Better

-- Use high quality shampoos and conditioners that are best suited for your hair type, as well as your styling goals.
+Use high-quality shampoos and conditioners that are best suited for your hair type, as well as your styling goals.
 For example, if you’re using the Fusion Styler to obtain volume at your roots, but are simultaneously using a moisturizing shampoo for thin hair, your hair will end up feeling heavy.
-Instead, you’ll want to use voluminizing shampoo in this instance, as well as a root lifter or mousse, so the style will hold better.
+Instead, you’ll want to use volumizing shampoo in this instance, as well as a root lifter or mousse, so the style will hold better.
 If you need assistance, be sure to speak with your stylist, or click here for more information.

-- Last but not least, a good holding hair spray will work wonders at keeping your styled hair in place.
-One that we typically recommend is Bed Head Hard Head, which provides good hold, while still allowing it to be brushed out the following day, without any leftover residue.
+Last but not least, a good holding hairspray will work wonders at keeping your styled hair in place.
+One that we typically recommend is Bed Head Hard Head, which provides a good hold, while still allowing it to be brushed out the following day, without any leftover residue.

 Whichever styling products you use though, they should be applied to damp hair immediately after exiting the shower, and then used with the Perfecter Fusion Styler.
 If you wait too long and your hair dries, it will start to set in place, and you won’t achieve maximum results.